 As a result of these cloud-derived complexities, many organizations simply give up on the idea of using SIEM to get visibility into their cloud infrastructure.
 That creates additional risk exposure, since cloud providers are not accountable for the security of your cloud assets.

 Some vendors now offer cloud-native SIEM platforms, but those have disadvantages as well.
 In most cases, they only store logs for a limited amount of time.
 They can also be more expensive than on-prem SIEM.

 SIEM still has a role to play in the SOC, but for small and medium-sized organizations that need more agility and cost-efficiencies in a hybrid cloud environment, it’s not a viable solution.

-When you look at the sum total of the SIEM limitations and disadvantages — including staffing shortages, inaccuracies, manual tuning, and high time to value—it soon becomes clear that you need to find an alternative solution for detecting and responding to threats.
+When you look at the sum total of the SIEM limitations and disadvantages — including staffing shortages, inaccuracies, manual tuning, and high time-to-value — it‘s clear that you need to find an alternative solution for detecting and responding to threats.

-A SOC-as-a-service provider has the agility and the resources to ingest and parse the data from all your security tools, the 24x7 team required to run a SOC, plus the expertise to provide you with around-the-clock threat detection and response.
+An MDR provider has the agility and the resources to ingest and parse the data from all your security tools, the 24×7 team required to run a SOC, plus the expertise to provide you with around-the-clock threat detection and response.

 The Leader in Security Operations

 Looking to enhance security at your organization?
-Arctic Wolf combines a cloud native platform with a highly-trained Concierge Security® Team to provide 24x7 monitoring, detection and response, and ongoing risk management.
+Arctic Wolf combines a cloud-native platform with a highly trained Concierge Security® Team to provide 24×7 monitoring, detection, and response, as well as offering ongoing risk management.
 Contact us to find out how we can strengthen your security posture.